How employers can help support caregivers coping with increased responsibilities

 Provide flexibility

 Offer remote work options.
-While more employees are working from home since the start of the pandemic, providing this option as a long-term arrangement can bring vital flexibility to employees who double as caregivers.
+While more employees are working from home since the start of the pandemic, providing this option as a long-term arrangement can help bring vital flexibility to employees who double as caregivers.

 Consider enhanced benefits